-- Whole network depends on the single cable, so if any problem in main cable, the whole network shut down.
+- Whole network depends on a single cable, so if any problem with the main cable, the whole network is shut down.

 - Cables have a limited length

-- Network goes to slow if more devices are added.
+- Network goes too slow if more devices are added.

 - It is slower than ring topology